sonictl/edgelist2pajek/readme.md

 # Instruction
 ## Motivation
-The `edgelist` and `adjacency matrix` may be the most intuitive way of representing a network/graph.
+The software Pajek has its own requirement for describing a graph/network.
+However, the `edgelist` and `adjacency matrix` may be the most intuitive way of representing a network/graph.
-However, it's well known that a network contains not only connection/topology information, but also attributes of components such as the features of a node or classes of a relationship.
+Moreover, it's well known that a network contains not only connection/topology information, but also attributes of components such as the features of a node or classes of a relationship.
 The features/attributes of network components can be intuitively stored or organized by tables of database.
 Thus, most of the information of a network can be represented by an `edgelist`/`adjacency matrix` and several `tables`.

-In order to process/visualize a network with the tool `Pajek`, people need to prepare the network data as the form that can be processed/understand by Pajek.
+In order to process/visualize a network with the tool `Pajek`, people need to prepare the network data as the form that can be processed by Pajek.

-I looked into the wiki of Pajek and find that there is a relative convenient way to represent a network's information.
+I looked into the wiki of Pajek and find how to convert an edgelist into .net file for Pajek.
+Furthermore, the tables that stores attribute of vertices can also be converted into .clu file by this code.

-## The relative intuitive way to represent a network for Pajek
+## The way to represent a network for Pajek
 As the Pajek required, a network can be stored into several kinds of files such as: `.net`file, `.clu`file, `.vec`file, `.per`file, etc.

 Below is a `.net`file example, details are described in [link](http://courses.arch.ntua.gr/fsr%2F144992/Pajek-Manual.pdf) (page 8, Figure 3)